kelmcbri/peoplecount/README.md

 Macro code speaks for itself: set maxPeople to room capacity and alertDuration to number of seconds the alert is shown.

 For the macro to work, set PeopleCountOutOfCall and PeoplePresenceDetector to TRUE in Setup->Configuration->RoomAnalytics.

+Forked from this Repot: jruys/peoplecount  05/28/2020
+Added: Alert when system comes out of Standby (someone enters the room) to clean the Touch 10 tablet before using.